byu-dml/d3m-experimenter/README.md

 python3 experimenter_driver.py --run-type distribute
 ```

 This pulls all the pipelines out of the database and adds them to the RQ queue as jobs to be executed by workers.
+To generate pipelines and put them in the database use a `--run-type` of `generate` or `all` (see above).

 #### Running Jobs